How to Buy a Queen Bee

 How Much Does a Queen Bee Cost?

-The cost of a queen honey bee can vary from one location to another.
-And of course, if you are buying bees from certain breeding programs you can expect to pay more.
+Of course, if you are buying honey bees from special breeding programs you can expect to pay more.
+Breeder queens are artificially inseminated with chosen drone semen.

-Breeder queens are produced and artificially inseminated with chosen drone semen.
 These bees are often hundreds of dollars.
 Don’t panic, the average beekeeper does not need an expensive queen.

 What to do if the Queen Bee Dies in the Cage